USMNT outclassed by Netherlands in 3-1 loss, ending run in World Cup

 "We can show that we can hang with some of the best teams in the world, some of the best players in the world, and that's a lot of progress for U.S. soccer," said Tyler Adams, captain of the second-youngest team at this World Cup and one of the youngest in U.S. history.
 "We're moving in the right direction for sure, but we need to keep pushing.
 Because we're not there yet, but we're close."

-As with so many of his remarks in Qatar, these were inch-perfect.
+As with so many of Adams' remarks in Qatar, these were inch-perfect.

 "We still need to develop individually into more mature players for moments like this where we can come out on top," Adams said.
 "Today, you could see a little bit more experienced team got the better of us.
 Our youth, our potential that we have, we need to maximize that moving forward in the time we have between now and, obviously, 2026."